irfanhakim-as/linux-wiki/topics/gpg.md

    - Paste our GPG public key into the **Key** text field.
    - Click the **Add GPG key** button.

-7. To register the GPG public key to GitLab, do the following:
+3. Register the public key to GitLab:

    - Go to GitLab's [GPG Keys](https://gitlab.com/-/user_settings/gpg_keys) page.
    - Click the **Add new key** button.
    - Paste our GPG public key into the **Key** text field.
    - Click the **Add key** button.

-8. Configure Git to use our GPG key and enforce automatic signing for all our commits and tags.
+4. Configure Git to use our GPG key and enforce automatic signing for all our commits and tags.

-   - Register our GPG key to Git using the long key ID:
+    Register our [GPG key ID](#gpg-key-id) (i.e. `1H89FHO4MGAJTJ9Z`) to Git:

     ```sh
-        git config --global user.signingkey <long-key-id>
-        ```

-        For example, assuming our long key ID is `1H89FHO4MGAJTJ9Z`:

-        ```sh
     git config --global user.signingkey 1H89FHO4MGAJTJ9Z
     ```

-   - Set automatic commit signing:
+    Set automatic commit signing:

         ```sh
         git config --global commit.gpgSign true